Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 - Fix the issue (if possible) and reapply

-Do I need to retake the test?
+Do I need to retake a test?

 Renewal Checklist

-Print this and bring it with you:
+Print this and bring it with you.

 Before You Go:

-- Check CHL expiration date
+- Check your CHL expiration date

-- Gather current CHL card
+- Gather your current CHL card

 - Gather 2 forms of ID

-- Prepare $50-65 payment
+- Prepare $50 to $65 payment

-At Sheriff’s Office:
+At the Sheriff’s Office:

-- Submit renewal application
+- Submit the renewal application

-- Pay renewal fee
+- Pay the renewal fee

-- Provide IDs
+- Provide your IDs

 - New photo (if required)